Has this ever happened to you?

 This entire exercise can be catapulted to another level if your customer speaks directly.
 Stats indicate that anywhere around 70% of customers are likely to leave a review when asked.

 Of course, you have to follow up, even if your customers seem satisfied.
 Always thank them for choosing you as their service provider and request them for referrals.
-To sweeten the deal, come up with a solid referral program.
+To sweeten the deal, come up with a solid saas referral program.
 Incentivize your customers to refer to your brand by enabling them to either save or earn rewards or freebies.

 There will be that rare opportunity when you come across a customer who absolutely loves your brand and will not hesitate to announce it to the world.
 Use them as your brand advocates and evangelists to bring onboard new business opportunities.